-Yasmin Renée Safdié is a social worker and community organizer.
-Her work is grounded in an anti-oppressive framework, which seeks to ensure that those most affected by social issues are centered in movements for justice.
-She has worked on a range of issues including: gender justice, intimate partner violence, anti-racism, prison INjustice, and education reform.
-Yasmin is currently the Lead Organizer at the New York City Anti-Violence Project where she leads state and local campaigns that address the safety of LGBTQH people.
-Prior to that, she was the Community Organizer at the Education from the Inside Out Coalition, where she led state and national campaigns to remove barriers to higher education faced by currently and formerly incarcerated individuals.
-Yasmin has extensive experience designing and facilitating anti-racist trainings and leadership development programs.
+Yasmin Renée Safdié is a radical social worker and community organizer, and her work is grounded in an anti-oppressive framework, which seeks to ensure that those most affected by social issues are centered in movements for justice.
+Over the past ten years, she has worked on a range of social justice issues including: gender justice, intimate partner violence, anti-racism, prison INjustice, and education reform.
+Yasmin is currently the Senior Manager of Organizing and Advocacy at the New York City Anti-Violence Project where she works to end violence against the LGBTQ community.
+Yasmin has extensive experience designing and facilitating anti-oppressive trainings and leadership development programs.

 Yasmin is a Member Leader at Jews for Racial and Economic Justice where she co-founded the Mizrahi Caucus, which organizes Arab/Middle Eastern/North African Jews.
 She is also an Adjunct Lecturer at Columbia University School of Social Work and a former Steering Committee Member of the Undoing Racism Internship Project.
 Yasmin received her M.S. in Social Work from Columbia University and her B.A. in History and Anthropology from McGill University.